 Like Netflix, Amazon has its own set of original series - Transparent, Alpha House and Mozart in the Jungle among others - but, generally speaking, they don't receive the same fanfare as their Netflix-bred brethren.

-The two big differentiators between the services are the fact that access to Prime Instant Video comes standard with a subscription to Amazon Prime, and Amazon has two proprietary set-top boxes, the Amazon Fire TV and Amazon Fire TV Stick.
+The two big differentiators between the services are the fact that access to Prime Instant Video comes standard with a subscription to Amazon Prime, and Amazon has its own proprietary set-top box, the Amazon Fire TV.

-The $99/$39 streamers aren't the only connected devices with access to Amazon obviously, but engulfing yourself into the Amazon ecosphere greatly improves your chances of falling in love with Instant Video.
+The £69/$69 (around AU$90) streamers aren't the only connected devices with access to Amazon obviously, but engulfing yourself into the Amazon ecosphere greatly improves your chances of falling in love with Instant Video.

-As far as its cost, a subscription to Amazon Prime will run you $99 a year - just $3 more than a year's subscription to Netflix, and like Netflix, Prime Instant Video also offers a 30-day free trial so you don't have to pony up any money when you first start.
+As far as its cost, a subscription to Amazon Prime will run you $99/£99 a year - which is even less than Netflix, though like Netflix, Prime Instant Video also offers a 30-day free trial so you don't have to pony up any money when you first start.

 3. Hulu and Hulu Plus